genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 *Warning*

-It raises a warning when the sum of the deviations from the normal distribution represents more than 15% of the reads.
+A warning is raised when the sum of the deviations from the normal distribution represents more than 15% of the reads.

 Warnings are usually caused by a presence of contaminants.
 Sharp peaks may